Methodology behind the CCPI

 80% of the assessment is based on quantitative data from internationally recognised institutions.

-Around 80% of the assessment of a countries’ performance is based on quantitative data from the International Energy Agency (IEA), PRIMAP, the Food and Agriculture Organization (FAO), and the national GHG inventories submitted to the UNFCCC.
-Due to data availabilty, past CCPI editions were calculated using data recorded two years prior.
-However, CCPI 2023 uses GHG Emissions data for 2021 (relying on numerical methods and linear extrapolation) in order to avoid 2020 COVID-19 related effects on emissions and to include rebounding emissions in 2021.
-The Renewable Energy and Energy Use categories are calculated with data recorded in 2020, as this is the most recent data available.
-Thus CCPI 2023 ist still influenced by COVID 19.
+Around 80% of the assessment of a country’s performance is based on quantitative data from the International Energy Agency (IEA), PRIMAP, the Food and Agriculture Organization (FAO), and the national GHG inventories submitted to the UNFCCC.
+Due to data availability, past CCPI editions until 2022 were calculated using data recorded two years prior.
+Since the CCPI 2023 edition, with the help of PRIMAP, we have been able to use GHG emissions data with only a one-year time lag.
+This means that for the CCPI 2024, we are using GHG data from 2022 (relying on numerical methods and linear extrapolation).
+The Renewable Energy and Energy Use categories are calculated with data recorded in 2021, as this is the most recent data available.
+Thus, the CCPI 2024 is still influenced by COVID-19.

 The three quantitative categories GHG Emissions, Renewable Energy, and Energy Use are each defined by four indicators: Current Level, Past Trend, Well-Below-2°C Compatibility of the Current Level, and Well-Below-2°C Compatibility of the Countries’ 2030 Target.